 Florida Healthy Babies Initiative

 The Florida Healthy Babies Initiative is a state-wide effort to address high rates of infant mortality at the county-level.
 All are welcome to participate in this community effort to review the available maternal and infant health data, identify priorities for action, and develop a workplan for targeted interventions.
-Please see the Florida Healthy Babies Initiative page under Wellness Programs for more information.
+Please see the Florida Healthy Babies Initiative page for more information.

 Tobacco Free Partnership of Citrus County

 The Tobacco Free Partnership of Citrus County is facilitated through our Tobacco Prevention Program and consists of community partners who are committed to helping Citrus County live longer, healthier lives safe from tobacco and secondhand smoke.
-Tobacco takes a huge toll on all our communities, and we need your support to make a difference.
+Tobacco takes a huge toll on our communities, and we need your support to make a difference.
 We are working with community organizations and leaders committed to educating others about tobacco use, helping protect kids from tobacco, and strengthening local policies, especially those that protect the public from secondhand smoke.